-Guest Introduction: is a former heavyweight boxer, physics major, writer, and speaker.
+Ed Latimore is a former heavyweight boxer, physics major, writer, and speaker.
 Drawing from his unique life experiences, Ed blogs about self-improvement and shares the methods and strategies he used to turn his life around.
-He is also the author of several books, including Ed Latimore and a new book called “Not Caring What Other People Think Is a Super Power: Insights From A Heavyweight Boxer,” which will be dropping on December 23rd.
-“Sober Letters to My Drunk Self,” Interview Summary:
+He is also the author of several books, including “Not Caring What Other People Think Is a Super Power: Insights From A Heavyweight Boxer,” and a new book called “Sober Letters to My Drunk Self,” which will be dropping on December 23rd.

 In this interview, Ed first talks about his background and the struggles he faced earlier in his life, and what inspired him to start making changes.
 He discusses how he tapped into his vision of becoming an accomplished man.
 He also expands on the idea of wanting to feel in control of himself and his life.
 Chris then talks about how competency and health leads to a greater sense of control.
 Ed agrees, and stresses the importance of cultivating general life skills and physical and mental fortitude.